-In other words, we need to ensure that the onboarding program includes colleagues, business partners and the leadership to make sure that everyone is aiding the process of creating a great experience for the new hire.
+In other words, we need to ensure that the onboarding program includes colleagues, business partners, and the leadership to make sure that everyone is aiding the process of creating a good onboarding experience for the new hire.

 Seeing 2, 3 or 5 years as successful retention rates depends on the industry and the type of job.
-What they all have in common is that the retention can be increased by having a structured onboarding program in place.
+No matter what's normal in your field, retention can be increased by having a structured onboarding program in place.

-(A study from Wynhurst Group from 2007 showed that a structured onboarding increases the chance of retaining new hires more than 3 years with up to 58%)
+A study from Wynhurst Group showed that a structured onboarding increases the chance of retaining new hires for more than 3 years by up to 58%.

-If your organisation does not use an HRM og LMS platform, you can still create a structured onboarding program using your calendar system, a spreadsheet or print it out physically.
+If your organization does not use an HRM or LMS platform, you can still create a structured onboarding program using your calendar system, a spreadsheet, or print it out physically.

 But structure is not everything.
 As a leader, you can make an enormous difference if you often make sure to contact your new hire to show them that you appreciate them.

-That will make the new hire feel that they are being seen, heard and feels responsible.
-Actually this is also a pretty good idea when it comes to saying goodbye to employees that leaves, known as the offboarding stage.
+This will make the new hire feel that they are being seen, heard, and feels responsible.
+Actually, this is also a pretty good idea when it comes to saying goodbye to employees that leave, known as the offboarding stage.

 This is not an extensive list.
 There are things that are best taught in other ways than through formal training.
 An example could be your company values.

-You can choose one mentor or you can bring in people from different departments or levels in the organisation by planning short appointments in their calendars.
-That way a new hire can formally meet the key people they will be working with.
+You can choose one mentor, or you can bring in people from different departments or levels in the organization by planning short appointments in their calendars.
+That way, a new hire can formally meet the key people they will be working with.
 These appointments need to be short and concise.

 By facilitating the meetings and putting structure to the mentor program, you avoid overexploitation of colleagues and optimize everyone's time in the onboarding process.

-Onboarding takes time for the organisation and the new hire.
-And it is very important to use the time effectively.
-It is about finding the balance that adds optimal value in the organisation.
-In some cases e-learning can be enough.
-But often times a combination of digital learning and physical training og mentor programs gives the optimal outcome.
+Onboarding takes time for the organization and the new hire.
+And it is very important to use time effectively.
+It is about finding the balance that adds optimal value to the organization as a whole.
+In some cases, e-learning can be enough.